 Buffy looked sharply at Faith, wondering all over again what she had been considering since the pull started, urging her to this time, this place; whether this had been a ploy to bring her back.

 “Not yet.”
 She replied again over the shattered remains of a portal to hell.
 Her earlier reaction to seeing them had proven it wasn’t yet time.
 With Faith it was easier.
-There was less history, or perhaps more, somehow less to forgive and forget.
-Her face didn’t remind her of everything that had changed, everything that remained the same.
+There was less history, or perhaps more.
+Somehow, despite or because of their past conflicts, less to forgive and forget.
+Her face didn’t remind Buffy of everything that had changed, everything that remained the same.

 “What made you do it?”
-Buffy asked, needing to know that this wasn’t about her.
+She asked, needing to know that this wasn’t about her.

-“It was time” She waited, knowing her companion wanted more but selfishly unwilling to give it, wanting there to be a reason for her to remain.
+“It was time.”
+Faith waited, knowing her companion wanted more but selfishly unwilling to give it, wanting there to be a reason for her to remain.
 Her eyes fell on the scythe where it was held loosely in Buffy’s grasp, but then, there were things she wanted to know too, “Have you heard the rumours?”

 “That there’s something…attacking them?
 That it’s time to leave?”
 The triumph in Faith’s eyes confirmed her guess, “Yes.”